wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

   </div>
   <div markdown="1" class="ui segment content">
   Running the simulation gives us a total execution time of 299.69 seconds.
-  In total, we have 21 1000 GFlop tasks that run on a 100 GFlop/sec core.
+  In total, the computation consists of 21,000 GFlop to be performed on a 100 GFlop/sec core.
 So that's 210 seconds of computation.
 Therefore, the execution spends (299.69 - 210)/299.69 = 70% of its time doing computation.
 The rest of the execution is disk and network I/O.